WeihuaGu/porthub/README.md

 example inputh path '/qttorrent' and port 3080

-- then website http://localhost:4000/qttorrent will website http://localhost:3080
+- then to visit http://localhost:4000/qttorrent will visit http://localhost:3080